cmprescott/ansible-playbooks/README.md

 ## Usage

-See .travis.yml for Debian dependency installation and playbook usage examples.
+See .travis.yml for examples of installating requirements and usage.

 ## Playbooks